yc1171/debate-sentiment/README.md

 </p>

 <ul>
-  <li>It demonstrates the use of <strong>domain-specific sentiment lexicons</strong>, a critical technique in text analysis.</li>
-  <li>It explores <strong>temporal sentiment trends</strong>, allowing comparisons with real-world political and economic events.</li>
+  <li>It demonstrates the case where use of a<strong>domain-specific sentiment lexicon</strong> would be particularly necessary when the content of interest has certain inherent characteristics not captured by a general-purpose lexicon, and preserving those features would be relevant for the study.</li>
-  <li>It provides a <strong>structured approach to sentiment aggregation</strong>, useful for applications in text representation and computational social science.</li>
+  <li>Its provides a structured approach to aggregate <strong>temporal sentiment trends</strong> with comparisons of real-world economic events, which can be adapted in a wide range of quesries in computational social science. </li>
 </ul>

+We focus on replicating only a specific component of the original study because the original paper employs complex time series econometrics that require extensive statistical expertise.
+The 1973-1977 period also offers quite a clear test case due to significant economic events that allows us to compare the performance of multiple lexicons.

 <p>
 Our replication exercise aims to verify the original findings and explore potential variations using <strong>updated methodologies and datasets</strong>.